 Unless you are planning to camp along the Camino (which isn’t technically allowed), you’ll be staying in hostels and albergues.
 Most of these will provide disposable sheets inclusive of the bed cost.
 This is a bed bug prevention measure.

 Sleeping bags are heavy and bulky, not to mention probably too hot for most people.
 A sleeping bag liner should more than suffice.

-When it comes to water, what you carry is really a matter of personal choice.
+When it comes to hydration, the amount of water you carry while you hike is really a matter of personal choice.
 I’d recommend opting for a collapsible water bottle so that you can pack it away when it is not in use.
 You’ll pass through towns very regularly so you shouldn’t need to carry too much at a time unless you are on one of the more remote Caminos out of season.
 Other hikers will prefer a hydration bladder but I think I would be encouraged to pee too often!

 Pick up your credencial (also known as a Pilgrim Passport) before you officially start your trek.
 This will help you document your journey and also entitles you to stay in pilgrim hostels and eat pilgrim dinners en route.
 Essentially, it proves that you are a pilgrim on the Way of St James.

 Are you even on the Camino de Santiago if you don’t have a clamshell attached to your backpack?
 This has long been the symbol of The Way and many pilgrims don a shell to demonstrate to others that they are on the trail.

 Read more about the scallop shell symbol on the Camino de Santiago.